Eaglewing89/financial-news-rag/docs/text_processing_pipeline.md

 ## 3. Preprocessing for Embedding Generation

 - **Pipeline Order:**
-  1. Clean and normalize full article `content` from EODHD (see above).
+  1. Fetch `raw_content` from SQLite.
+  2. Clean and normalize `raw_content` to produce `cleaned_text`.
+Store `cleaned_text` as `processed_content` in SQLite.
+Update `status_text_processing` in SQLite.
-  2. Split into chunks (see above).
+  3. Split `processed_content` (from SQLite) into chunks.
-  3. (Optional) Summarize if article is extremely long
+  4. (Optional) Summarize if article is extremely long (this step would modify `processed_content` or be part of chunking).
-  4. Remove duplicate or near-duplicate chunks
+  5. Remove duplicate or near-duplicate chunks.
-  5. Validate chunk size (≤2,048 tokens)
+  6. Validate chunk size (≤2,048 tokens).
+  7. For each valid chunk, generate an embedding.
+Store the embedding in ChromaDB, linking it back to the SQLite `articles` table via `url_hash`.
+Update `status_embedding` in SQLite.
-- **Entity Extraction:** Entities are primarily identified from the EODHD API response fields (e.g., `symbols`, `tags`).
+- **Entity Extraction:** Entities are primarily identified from the EODHD API response fields (e.g., `symbols`, `tags`), which are stored alongside the article in SQLite.
-- **Metadata Association:** Each chunk is associated with article metadata (title, uuid, published_at, EODHD symbols/tags, etc.) for downstream storage and retrieval.
+- **Metadata Association:** Each chunk is implicitly associated with its parent article's metadata stored in SQLite (title, `url_hash`, published_at, EODHD symbols/tags, etc.).
+ChromaDB entries will store the embedding and the `url_hash`.
-- **Unicode and Encoding:** All text is normalized to ensure compatibility with embedding API.

 ---

 ## 4. Tokenization Approach

 - **Token Estimation:**
-  - For chunking, tokens are estimated as `len(text) // 4` (Gemini models: 1 token ≈ 4 characters).
+  - For chunking `processed_content` from SQLite, tokens are estimated as `len(text) // 4` (Gemini models: 1 token ≈ 4 characters).
   - For embedding, the Google API handles tokenization internally, but pre-chunking ensures compliance with limits.
 - **Text Elements:**
+  - The `raw_content` field from the SQLite `articles` table is the initial input.
-  - The `content` field from the EODHD API response (full article text) is the primary input for cleaning, chunking, and embedding.
+  - The `processed_content` field in SQLite is the direct input for chunking and then embedding.
-  - Article `title` from EODHD may also be considered for embedding or as metadata.
+  - Article `title` from SQLite may also be considered for embedding or as metadata.
-  - EODHD `symbols` and `tags` are preserved in metadata.
+  - EODHD `symbols` and `tags` are preserved in metadata in SQLite.
 - **Special Handling:**
   - Financial symbols, tickers, and numbers are preserved in the text.
   - Non-ASCII characters are normalized or removed if not relevant.